 You will not have to lay off staff or get a small business loan.
-Now, this is not to say that you shouldn’t approach every single day with the intention to completely satisfy all your customers.
+Now, this is not to say that you shouldn’t try to completely satisfy all your users.
 But things happen.
 And it’s okay.

 Stay on top of customer reviews, and consistently add to your client list and you’ll be fine.
-Cleaning businesses are somewhat diversified by nature.
+Cleaning ventures are somewhat diversified by nature.
 Another pro.

 Well, it gets easier.
-It may not be as easy in the beginning, hang in there.
-While you’re servicing your customers today something is happening in the backend.
+It may not be as easy in the beginning but hang in there because something is happening behind the scenes.
 Your reputation is growing.

 This leads to more customers.
-One of great things about the 2nd cleaning business that I started was this phenomenon.
-We developed a reputation as the go-to cleaning crew in Beverly Hills, California.
+We were quickly known as the go-to cleanup crew in Beverly Hills, California.